DigitalCitys/DigitalCitys/README.md

-🌸 Giulia | She/Her | Early 20s 🌸

-Learning Python 3 and Java
+Learning Python 3 and Java.
+I like planes

-Feel free to drop some tips and suggestions!
-I'm all for self-improvement!

 <!---
 DigitalCitys/DigitalCitys is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.